Tangerine-Community/Tangerine/documentation/INSTALLATION_AWS.md

     apt-cache policy docker-engine

-That last command verifies you are puling from the correct repo
+That last command verifies you are pulling from the correct repo

 Install dependencies for docker